 Food = $285 ($7/day)

-As a whole, we found the food to be very affordable in Taiwan.
+As a whole, we found the Taiwan food cost per day to be very affordable.
 You can find a variety of prices and types of food in most cities.
 In Taipei, my favorite meal was a huge steaming bowl of dumpling soup for about $2.
 It was heaven.

 Coffee = $35